invincible009/spring-security-series/README.md

 Spring Security is a framework that allows you to build application-level security, not only a dependency you add such that your applications become magically secured.
 You have to know where, what and why to apply from Spring Security so protected your Spring applications.

-## Best practice in this series are taken from a Spring Security in Action by Laurentiu Splica
+## Best practice in this Series are taken from the Book (Spring Security in Action) by Laurentiu Splica

 ### Part 1 First Steps
 - Security Today